 Dweck’s groundbreaking research has shown that individuals with a growth mindset are more likely to take on challenges, persevere through difficulties, and ultimately reach higher levels of achievement in both academics and life pursuits.
 This transformative mindset is not only applicable to education but also resonates deeply with the Christian belief in the potential for continual spiritual and personal growth, making it an invaluable concept in the context of Christian education.

-As evidence, you can also find the concept of a growth mindset in the Bible that mirror the significance of a growth mindset.
+As evidence, you can also find the concept of a growth mindset in the Bible that mirrors the significance of a growth mindset.
 Proverbs 24:16, for instance, beautifully encapsulates the idea of resilience and continuous growth.
 It states, “For though the righteous fall seven times, they rise again.”
 This verse serves as a reminder that setbacks and failures are not the end but merely stepping stones to growth and improvement.

 Growth Mindset vs. Fixed Mindset